 Area 2 Track & Field Competition

-In addition to traditional events, athletes can participate in Unified relay events.
-Unified Sports is a program that assigns Special Olympics Minnesota athletes and athletes without intellectual disabilities (Unified Partners) to the same teams for training and competition.
-On a Unified relay team, a team consists of two Special Olympics Minnesota athletes and two partners.
+In addition to traditional events, athletes can participate in Unified Sports relay events.
+Unified Sports is a program that assigns Special Olympics athletes and athletes without intellectual disabilities (partners) to the same teams for training and competition.
+On a Unified relay team, a team consists of two Special Olympics athletes and two partners.

 As in all Special Olympics sports, athletes are grouped in competition divisions according to events, ability level, age and gender.